 3.4.7.
-"Blind" Reviews.
+Single-Anonymous Peer Review Process.

-Reviews of manuscripts submitted to the Journal are "blind" reviews - the identity of the reviewers is never revealed to the author or others.
+Reviews of manuscripts submitted to the Journal are single-anonymous peer reviews - the identity of the reviewers is never revealed to the author or others.
 In the Reviewers assessment form there are two clearly marked kinds of boxes for free comments - one is to be forwarded to the Authors with the aim to improve the manuscript and the other is confidential to the Associate Editor and therefore may contain information revealing the identity of the Reviewer.
 The Associate Editor must assure at all times that the identities of the reviewers are kept confidential.